ivanova2005/personal-project-isp2020/README.md

 - Dialysis machine

 ###  Security Mesures
+These are the security mesurements that we have to take into concideration with process like the creation of a envirometn that we want to be safe for the patients.

-1. Personal Security:
+#### Personal Security

-This are the measurements that the hospital takes to take care of the patients without putting in danger the workers or the other patients.
+These are the measurements that the hospital takes to take care of the patients without putting in danger the workers or the other patients.

-2. Respect for Privacy:
+#### Respect for Privacy

-This is the "medic patient" information, but more than that these is all the data of the hospital saved from fires, accidents or vandalism.
+This is the "medic-patient" information, but more than that this is all the data of the hospital save from fires, accidents or vandalism.

-3. External Security:
+#### External Security

-To give the patients peace where they feel in a secure environment without feeling any threat in their wellness.
+Give the patients peace where they feel in a secure environment without feeling any threat in their wellness.

-4. Dangerous Material:
+#### Dangerous Material

-All the materials that is use on the hospitals have to go to a toxic waste basket that goes to a specific recycling process.
+All the materials that are used in the hospitals have to go to a toxic waste basket that goes to a specific recycling process.

-5. Risk of Infections:
+#### Risk of Infections

 These are the securities that the different departments of the hospitals have to plan in order to keep the safety of the patients in function to maintain the sanity of the hospital in function.